-Credits 3 Prerequisites MUS 173 & 174 Semester Offered Offered spring semester, even numbered years.
+Credits: Credits 3 Prerequisites: Prerequisites MUS 173 & 174 Semester Offered:

-MUS 322 : Marching Band Techniques
+MUS 322: Marching Band Techniques

 Elective for music majors and non-music majors.
 This course introduces future educators to the fundamental methods and procedures of the contemporary marching band.
 The student will gain greater knowledge of the role of the marching band in music education.
 This course introduces the future educator to the terminology, pedagogy, structure, and practical application of marching band education.
 A large portion of this course is spent on utilizing computer software to realize marching band drill charts.
-Credits 1